nimaid/LPHK/README.md

 Headers are commands that start with `@` and go on the first line of a script.
 They are used to put the scripting engine into different "modes", allowing you to do some interesting things.

 #### The `@ASYNC` Header [[Table of Contents]](https://github.com/nimaid/LPHK#table-of-contents)
 There is one exception to the scheduling system.
 If the script has the `@ASYNC` header, it will run in the background and will not interact with the other scripts.
 It can still be prematurely killed by tapping the button.
-If this is used, it must be on the very first line.
+If this is used, it must come before any other commands.
+Only comments and blank lines can come before it.

 #### The `@SIMPLE` Header [[Table of Contents]](https://github.com/nimaid/LPHK#table-of-contents)
 This is a quick way to bind a controller button to a simple keypress of (argument 1).
 This has the equivalent code to: